-Last November, the mayor of Melbourne’s Manningham City Council spearheaded a campaign to save a 300-year-old red gum from the chop in Bulleen at the hands of a North East Link road.
+In November 2019, the mayor of Melbourne’s Manningham City Council spearheaded a campaign to save a 300-year-old red gum from the chop in Bulleen at the hands of a North East Link road.
 Along with other councils like Frankston and Moonee Valley, Manningham succeeded in having a resolution passed at the Municipal Association of Victoria convention requiring that these botanic senior citizens be granted special significance status.

 Large trees can be seen all over cities like Melbourne but, like old houses, they can be there one day and gone the next as our whole environment continues to be transformed into impervious surfaces.
 There are in consequence real concerns about the loss of aggregate biomass despite things like 31 councils signing up to an Urban Forest initiative.

 Plant intelligence: Do trees have a sense of community?

 Most of us would be highly sceptical to learn that trees and other plants, for that matter, have a sense of community, not to mention a level of ingenuity we would normally associate with intelligence.
 Nonetheless, there’s plenty of evidence that trees go to considerable lengths to balance themselves against winds.

 And they have also figured out how to maximise their chances of survival given they have no fight or flight option to draw upon, unlike birds and animals.
 Think about it, if you’re riveted to a single spot and a hostile agent fronts up wanting to devour much of you (or kids wanting to tag you with chemically-laced paint), you can’t run away.
 Surviving such transgressions means decentralising your neurological elements so life can go on even with a loss here and there, whereas at the end of the day birds and animals can scoot with their brain still intact.